faizan-m/faizan-m.github.io/index.md

 	</p>
     <p></p>
     <p class="hero-text">
     I am a Google engineer working at the intersection of LLMs, multi-step reasoning and knowledge representation.
-Previously, I have been a contributor to TensorFlow and Gemini.
+Previously, I contributed to <a href="https://www.tensorflow.org/">TensorFlow</a> and <a href="https://goo.gle/GeminiPaper">Gemini</a>.
     </p>
 	<p></p>
     <p class="hero-text">